goat-systems/tzpay/README.md

-  dryrun      dryrun simulates a payout help        Help about any command run         run executes a batch payout setup       setup prints a list of enviroment variables needed to get started. version     version prints tzpay's version
+  dryrun      dryrun simulates a payout help        Help about any command run         run executes a batch payout serv        serv runs a service that will continously payout cycle by cycle setup       setup prints a list of enviroment variables needed to get started. version     version prints tzpay's version